dcrdata/bug-free-happiness/pgdb/queries.md

     psql -U postgres
 ```

-- While in the psql shell connect to the dcrdata testnet db (or any other source data db of your choice).
+- While in the psql shell, connect to the dcrdata testnet db (or any other source data db of your choice).
 ```Shell
     \c testnet_dcrdata
 ```

-- Executes the following commands while in the postgres CLI shell.
-The commands will create new tables with the required data.
+- Execute the following commands to create new tables with the required tests data.
 ```Shell
     CREATE TABLE test_addresses AS SELECT * FROM addresses WHERE block_time > '2019-02-17 03:23:23+03' LIMIT 200;
     CREATE TABLE test_agenda_votes AS SELECT * FROM agenda_votes LIMIT 200;